 The then-WWF didn’t miss a beat, and in 1990, Hasbro was awarded the license to manufacture their wrestlers.
 They took a completely different approach and made the figures smaller, more affordable, with greater detail and action features.

 WWF Wrestling Superstars Are Still Loved Today

 Snarky comments about the WWF Wrestling Superstars by LJN just being immobile hunks of rubber that looked like chew toys thrown at your canine companion to gnaw on is rather exaggerated.
-The oversized toy wrestlers hold a special place in ’80s toy lore despite their shortcomings in the articulation department.
+Despite their shortcomings in the articulation department, the oversized toy wrestlers hold a special place in ’80s toy lore.
 With their commercials, WWF’s marketing geniuses enticed kids to buy the figures resembling your favorite wrestlers.
 Even now, there is a sizeable online collecting community for them.

 I have fond memories of walking the toy aisle and needing one of my parents to hold me up so I could get a look at all the different WWF Wrestling Superstar figures.
-They seemed pretty real to this ’80s kid, and I still conserve several of these 35-year-old-toys from my childhood proudly in my Geek Den.
-They are in pretty decent shape, and I’m lucky to have them still.
+They seemed pretty real to this ’80s kid, and I still proudly conserve several of these 35-year-old-toys from my childhood in my Geek Den.
+They are in pretty decent shape, and I’m lucky to still have them!

 80’s Toys From My Attic

 I had the opportunity to share my thoughts on this fun toy line and show them off on the 80’s Toys From My Attic podcast.
 You can watch me on their episode entitled “LJN WWF Wrestling Figures” below.